orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

+point is in between its beginning and end, related to in between is described by an entire ray of initials/terminals, the point us similarly described

+Any symmetry must be breakable - any symmetry has some ignored assymetrical property

+unordered is parallel? how about set? or how about all of them but in any ofder?
+How about parallel, in a loop?
+And then parallel in a loop, excluding current one?
+Or excluding ones in a path (any order)

+---

 <Section head="Introduction">
   This thing is, in essence, a language to understand inconsistencies.
 A conceptual framework to make sense of ambiguity: A story of how destructively confusing languages can be.
 Though to me, most importantly, it is here as infrastructure.
 Infrastructure for the design and implementation of a <Reference is="reference" index={referenceCounter()} reference={{link: _2024_02_ORBITMINES_AS_A_GAME_PROJECT.reference.link, title: "different category of (programming) interfaces"}} simple inline />.